syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/how-to/open-default-document.md

 ## Opening a default document in DocumentEditorContainer

 To open the document by default, call the open method in the `created` event of Document editor container which gets triggered once the control is created.

-The following example illustrates how to open the sfdt format document in Document editor container by default.

 {% if page.publishingplatform == "aspnet-core" %}